TausifH/medicinenotebook/_pages/vascular-surgery.md

 ---
-title: "Peripheral Vascular Disease"
+title: "Vascular Surgery"
-permalink: "/peripheral-vascular-disease"
+permalink: "/vascular-surgery"
 ---

 Hi!
 I am Sal, web designer & developer at WowThemes.net.
 The free items I create are my side projects and **Mundana for Jekyll** is one of them.
 You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.